KatamariJr/gorm.io/pages/docs/advanced_query.md

 // user -> User{ID: 111, Name: "jinzhu", "Age": 18}
 ```

-Create struct with more attributes if record not found, those `Attrs` won't be used to build SQL query
+Optionally, initialize the struct with more attributes if the record was not found by using the `Attrs` method.
+Those `Attrs` won't be used to build the SQL query.

 ```go
 // User not found, create it with give conditions and Attrs